MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/uwp-device-apps-for-specialized-devices.md

 ---
-title: UWP device apps for internal devices
+title: UWP Device Apps for Internal Devices
 description: This topic introduces the ways that UWP device apps can access internal devices. ms.date: 03/17/2023
 ---